Skip to main content

 • A modern DevOps workflow can lead to a high number of regular builds

-• Be aggressive when cleaning up builds which will never be released
+• Be aggressive when cleaning up builds that will never be released

 • Use staging to make configuring cleanup easier